querkmachine/beeps.website/src/ash/artist-checklist.md

 **Amphimorpho 'flesh' is very soft and malleable**, having texture and characteristics similar to memory foam.

+### Hair

+**Ash's hair is 'dyed' green at the tips** in both amphimorpho and human forms.
+If depicting Ash pre-mutation, the tips are still coloured green, but the shade is much more muted.

+Typically, **Ash's hair covers one eye**.
+This is normally the one furthest from the 'viewer'.
+This is really just a stylistic choice, it's not a requirement.

 ### Legs and paws

 **Ash's paws have four toes.** Typically, these work as a single unit (e.g., when walking); however, the outer two of these toes can operate as an opposable thumb for gripping objects.
+All paws are functionally ambidextrous.

 When depicted with six legs, the **middle pair of legs should be positioned closer to the forelegs**.